New Jersey DWI Attorney John Menzel

 • And more…

-Furthermore, all offenders face fines, surcharges, and administrative fees, which may be payable in installments over time.
-Fortunately, however, administrative consequences for DWI and refusal are treated as a single event by the Motor Vehicle Commission.
+All offenders face fines, surcharges, and administrative fees, which may be payable in installments over time.
+Administrative consequences for DWI and refusal are treated as a single event by the Motor Vehicle Commission rather than two separate offenses.
+Administrative fees for IDRC participation, restoration, and merit rating plan surcharges apply, and if convicted of both DWI and breath test refusal, these fees will run concurrently.

-What Fines Are Associated With DWI Offenses In New Jersey?
+What Fines Are Associated with DWI Offenses in New Jersey?

-Fortunately, in the case that you are found guilty of both a DUI offense and a breath test refusal, you will only face one set of administrative consequences as the NJ Motor Vehicle Commission looks at this as a single event, not as two separate charges.
+There are also administrative surcharges and fees, including a $100 restoration fee, $100 countermeasures fee, and so-called Merit Rating Plan surcharges of between $3,000 and $4,500 payable in installments over three years to the Motor Vehicle Commission as well as program fees ranging from $264 to $321, adjusted annually based on the Consumer Price Index.
+What’s more, the IDRC may extend your participation requirement for further education, evaluation, or treatment..
+If you are found guilty of both a DUI offense and a breath test refusal, you will only face one set of administrative consequences as the NJ Motor Vehicle Commission looks at this as a single event, not as two separate charges.

-How Much Does A DUI Conviction Cost In New Jersey?
+How Much Does a DUI Conviction Cost in New Jersey?

-Because of the high costs associated with extended periods of interlock service, increased car insurance, and more, second and third–time offenders may find it more financially reasonable to forgo vehicle ownership altogether for a period of time.
+Because of the high costs associated with extended periods of interlock service, increased car insurance, and more, second and third offenders may find it more financially reasonable to forgo vehicle ownership altogether for a period of time.

 Determining how to move forward can be difficult when you don’t fully grasp the consequences of one decision or another.
 If you’re looking for more information, you can visit https://www.nj.gov/lps/hts/alcohol.html to read the statutes that define the various fines, driving privilege forfeitures, jail, community service requirements, IDRCs (Intoxicated Driving Resource Centers), as well as the surcharges and fees.
 Alternatively, please feel free to contact our firm for a comprehensive overview of your case.

-What Are The Revised Penalty Provisions Under The New February 2024 DUI Laws?
+What Are the Revised Penalty Provisions under the New February 2024 DUI Laws?

 To take this route, you will follow these steps: